Banyule City Council

 Due to its historical past, the site has not been without its challenges.
-Buried topsoil one meter beneath the existing surface, construction rubble and contaminated soils are some of the latent conditions that have been worked through during the construction phase.
+Buried topsoil one meter beneath the existing surface, construction rubble and contaminated soils are some of the latent conditions that have been worked through during the Construction Phase Consulting Services phase.

 The first stage included redeveloping the porous athletics facility into an elite natural turf pitch.
 The profile for the pitch consists of a perched water table to help encourage deep root growth while also improving moisture retention and management within the profile.

 A unique design aspect is that the pitch is an additional 10 meter longer than a standard pitch.
 This enables the pitch to slide north or south to move the high wear areas in front of the goals.

 Stage Two included the design and documentation for a synthetic MiniRoos pitch which will enable all year use regardless of the weather for the club and the community.
 A new 147-spaces carpark with direct access from Southern Road will not only improve the functionality of the venue but remove vehicles having to drive through the adjacent residential streets to access the current facility.

 A memorial park is also being constructed during the Stage Two works to illustrate the previous history of the site.
 The original porous material from the athletics track will be reused to retain elements of the past.

 When this project started, Mr Eren, then Minister for Sport, declared “This historic ground has brought people together for decades – now we’re proud to deliver the work it needs to make these clubs more competitive and successful.”